 - Provide proof of ownership—including a title and/or bill of sale.

 - Pay the registration fee, which varies by state and vessel size.

 - Be conscious of the expiration date and apply for renewal.

 Generally, boats must be registered in their state if they have a gasoline, diesel, or electric motor, including a trolling motor.

 Personal Watercraft (PWCs) are considered motorized crafts and must be registered in most states.
 Sailboats without auxiliary power must be registered if over a certain size, like eight feet, but that differs by state.
 The registration requirements for kayaks, paddleboards, canoes, rowboats, and other human-powered craft also vary by state, but most don’t need to be registered.

 Where Do I Register My Boat?

-A good place to start is right here on Discover Boating—just visit our Boat Registration page, which allows you to start the registration process online.
 In most states, you can also register a boat with the Department of Motor Vehicles.
-In some cases it may be with the Department of Fish and Game, the Department of Licensing, or the Department of Natural Resources (DNR).
+In some cases, it may be with the Department of Fish and Game, the Department of Licensing, or the Department of Natural Resources (DNR).
 A boat can be officially registered in only one state.

 Boat Registration Numbers and Stickers